Geraldo Perdomo Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The 7.5 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in the league.
+- The pitching staff for the Rockies has a collective 7.5 K/9, the worst in the league.

-- Rockies pitchers combine to allow the fifth-most home runs in baseball (74 total, 1.3 per game).
+- Rockies pitchers combine to surrender the fifth-most home runs in baseball (75 total, 1.3 per game).

-- Lamet takes the mound for his first start of the season for the Rockies.
+- Anderson (0-0) gets the starting nod for the Rockies in his fourth start of the season.
+He's put together a 1.31 ERA in 20 2/3 innings pitched, with 10 strikeouts.

+- In his most recent time out on Sunday, the right-hander threw five innings against the New York Mets, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.